Quenty/NevermoreEngine/readme.md

 SOFTWARE.

 ## Modules
-Modules contain scripts, localscripts, and ModuleScripts. `LocalScripts` and `ModuleScripts` are replciated.
+Modules contain Scripts, LocalScripts, and ModuleScripts. `LocalScripts` and `ModuleScripts` are replciated.
 Any script ending in .Main will execute, as well as any script that is not disabled (Although Nevermore will complain).